Christopher Kane combines kink with women’s rights in spring/summer 2023 collection

 Organza two-pieces came first, in mint greens and pale pinks.
 Lace trims lined the sides of skirts, as slits stretched up to the hips.
 Modest variations came when said skirts were styled underneath slouchy grey-buttoned cardigans, while nighties were reimagined as separates.

-Entirely laced-out looks included a sculptural lemon yellow frock that could be appropriate for a summer wedding, and a black tutu with cut-outs on the bodice that definiely wouldn’t.
+Entirely laced-out looks included a sculptural lemon yellow frock that could be appropriate for a summer wedding, and a black tutu with cut-outs on the bodice that definitely wouldn’t.
 We also saw a series of floral creations, with bold blooms covering mini dresses with high necks and capped sleeves.

 Classic Kane nods to sex and sexuality came via bondage-like plastic fastenings that buckled across the body underneath lace bralets resembling caging.
 “It was about both protecting and dissecting,” Kane told Vogue.